FAQs

 Secondary findings for additional family members are reported in a separate clinical statement than that of the index patient and are independent of the secondary findings reported in the index patient.
 This also requires a signed consent form for every individual who opts in.

-Content last modified: 5 December 2022
+Page last modified: 5 December 2022

 We do not currently report variants other than those that are considered to be associated with the indication for performing WES or that are within the ACMG-defined list of secondary findings genes.